U.S. public opinion polls

 Current status of same-sex marriages (SSM) and civil unions:

-As of 2014-MAY, same-sex marriages are available in 18 jurisdictions (17 states and the District of Columbia) in the U.S. including the two most populous states, California and New York.
-In excess of 60 lawsuits are active in federal courts in various states to legalize SSM.
-Any of these -- or any combination of these -- lawsuits may be appealed to the U.S. Supreme Court as soon as 2015.
+As of 2014-MAY, same-sex marriages were available in 18 jurisdictions (17 states and the District of Columbia) in the U.S. including the two most populous states, California and New York.
+In excess of 60 lawsuits were active in federal courts in various states to legalize SSM.
+One of these -- or perhaps a combination of these -- lawsuits were expected to be appealed to the U.S. Supreme Court as soon as 2015.

 SSMs are also available in about 17 other